-Here’s what you need to consider when making this important decision:
+Here’s what you need to consider when making this important decision.

-The trustee you select will be legally bound to manage the trust in accordance with the terms of the trust document and to always act in your and your beneficiaries’ best interests.
+Designating a trustee is one of the most important financial decisions you’ll make.
+Whoever you select will be legally bound to manage the trust in accordance with the terms of the trust document and to always act in your and your beneficiaries’ best interests.
 The fiduciary responsibilities of a trustee can be diverse: recordkeeping, administrative duties, investment management, and communication with beneficiaries, to name a few.

-The trustee can be an individual (in many cases a relative) or a corporate trustee — or a combination of both.
-Naming a trusted family member has some advantages, but a corporate trustee has the expertise that a family member typically doesn’t have.
-That’s why it’s essential to assess all of your options.”
+The trustee can be an individual, a corporate trustee, or a combination of both.
+Naming a trusted family member has some advantages, but a corporate trustee has expertise that a family member typically doesn’t have.
+That’s why it’s essential to assess all your options.

-Choosing a friend or family member to administer your trust has one definite benefit: That person is likely to have an immediate appreciation of your financial philosophies and wishes.
-“They’ll know you and they’ll know the beneficiaries,” Ross says.
-“They’ll come to the table with a lot of personal background, which can be helpful in understanding the needs of the beneficiaries and may have insight into the needs of the beneficiaries and your wishes and intent.
+Choosing a friend or family member to administer your trust has one definite benefit: That person is likely to have immediate appreciation of your financial philosophies and wishes.
+They’ll know you and your beneficiaries.
+They’ll come to the table with a lot of personal background, which can be helpful in understanding the needs of the beneficiaries and insight into your wishes and intent.

 However, naming a family member as your trustee isn’t always as simple as it sounds.
 What may seem like an honor to you might be perceived as a burden to the person you’re hoping will administer your trust.
 Furthermore, choosing an individual who is truly well-suited for being a trustee requires thorough and objective vetting on your part.
 Just because your daughter is a CPA or your best friend has known you for 50 years does not mean that either one of them is the wisest choice.

 In some cases, the best approach of all might be to name co-trustees — one individual and one corporate entity.
-“This can be the best of both worlds,” Ross says.
-“Both parties have a fiduciary responsibility to the person establishing the trust as well as the beneficiaries named in the trust.”
+This can be the best of both worlds, as both parties have a fiduciary responsibility to the person establishing the trust as well as the beneficiaries named in the trust.
 In this scenario, you can include provisions that give one party or the other preferential decision-making powers.
 An attorney can help you navigate the process of naming co-trustees, or you can also ask a financial professional to help you explore this option and how it might benefit your specific situation.

 Whatever option you choose, make sure you take enough time to think through your options and explore different scenarios.
 When it comes to managing your wealth, choosing the right trustee is a crucial aspect of proper estate planning.

-You can also learn more about trust and estate services from U.S. Bank by clicking the link provided below:/span>
+Learn more about trust and estate services from U.S. Bank.